-Jessica McCrea is an Instructional Designer at AgFirst Credit Bank.
+Jessica McCrea is a Senior Instructional Designer at AgFirst Credit Bank.
 Jessica graduated from the University Of Georgia with a MEd in Learning, Design and Technology.
 She came to the Bank in 2017 after spending a few years teaching Elementary Education.
 She is currently responsible for developing and designing learning experiences including online courses, videos and other training materials.
 In addition, she assists with the administration of Farm Credit University's programs and courses.

 Karen Weinkle is the Supervisor of Training and Instructional Design at AgFirst Farm Credit Bank.
 She came to the Bank in 2009 after spending six years at an association in the AgriBank District.
 Karen formerly worked as a software applications trainer and a contract corporate trainer for Brown Foreman Corporation, Brown and Williamson, and the KY Department of Education.

 She currently oversees Leadership Academy programs in addition to the development and maintenance of OnDemand content.
 Karen is actively involved in the ongoing deployment of Farm Credit University curricula to participants within and outside of the AgFirst District.